GuiBo79/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ## 8. Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)

 Third Layer Visualization:
 The features MAP show us how the network classify the signs.
-Each feature information is compared with the image , and after calculate de SoftMax function the prediction is done in base of the probabilities.
+Each feature information is compared with the image , and after calculate de SoftMax function the prediction is done in base of the probabilities .

 ![alt text][image10]